griffinjmbur/griffinjmbur.github.io/_posts/2024-05-22-counting-3-blogpost.md

 \end{align*}
 $$

-represents the situation that at least one bin, possibly more, is empty.
+is the number of the situation that at least one bin, possibly more, is empty.
 We therefore want to find the size of the complement of the size of that set...

 $$
 \begin{align*}